OrganismalSystemsBiology/signal_view/README.md

 ![corrected_epochs.png](README_resource/corrected_epochs.png)

-When you puch a number keys (1 - 4 and 0) of the keyboard, the selected epoch is highlighted as 'corrected.'
+When you press a number key (1 - 4 and 0) on the keyboard, the selected epoch is highlighted as 'corrected.'
 You can specify the label with keys as follows:
 1. "1" → 'U'nknown
 1. "2" → 'R'EM sleep
 1. "3" → 'N'REM sleep